LumaDevelopment/Bibleguessr/bible-service/RequestResponseSpecifications.md

 - **Response Parameters:**
     - `uuid` (Text) (Optional) - Matches UUID from request.
 Only useful for something like RabbitMQ where we can't deliver a direct response to a request.
-    - `error` (Integer) (On Failure) - An error code if an issue arises while executing this request.
+    - `bibleVersion` - The version of the Bible the text is in.
-        - `0` - Invalid version.
-Either the version is blank or this service does not have the given version.
+    - `bookName` - The name of the book the random verse is pulled from according, to the chosen version.
-        - `1` - Invalid number of context verses.
-Either the number of context verses is less than the minimum or more than the maximum.
+    - `chapter` - The number of the chapter the verse is from.
+    - `verseNumber` - The number of the verse within its chapter.
+    - `verseArray` - The array of verse text, including any context verses that were requested.
+    - `localVerseIndex` - The index of the random verse within the `verseArray`.
+This is useful for picking out the random verse from the context verses.
+The UI can use this to highlight the verse with the actual reference that needs to be guessed.
+    - `globalVerseIndex` - The index of the random verse within the entire Bible.